dune-copasi/dune-copasi/doc/docusaurus/docs/install_use.md

 #### Run the program

-Here, you may pull and run the latest stable container from our [GitLab registry](https://gitlab.dune-project.org/copasi/dune-copasi/container_registry).
+Here, you may pull and run this version container for from our [GitLab registry](https://gitlab.dune-project.org/copasi/dune-copasi/container_registry).
 To do so, call the docker container with a configuration file `config.ini` using one of the following commands on the terminal: